Duration: 5-10 minutes

 - Lined Paper/Small White Boards

-- If you want students to show understanding of concepts, you may want to choose categories that have a right or wrong answer.
+- If you want students to show understanding of concepts, you may want to choose categories where each word has a correct category into which it should be placed.
+There is no opinion.
+It’s either right or wrong.
 For instance, you might provide the categories: solid, liquid, gas.
+The word water would only be in the liquid category.
 You would be able to easily see whether students understand these concepts and the associated vocabulary words.

 - If you want to create discussion, you can choose categories that require students to give an opinion.
 For instance, you might provide the categories: I like this.
 I don’t like this.
 I’m indifferent.
 These kinds of categories spark discussion and make for a wonderful partner activity.